Gul-e-Rana1/frontend-practice/README.md

 ## Purpose of This Project
 - Improve HTML and CSS skills
 - Practice recreating modern website layouts
-- Understand responsive design behavior
-- Learn the structure of professionally made UIs
-- Experiment with hero sections, navigation menus, and styled components
+- Experiment with hero sections, navigation menus and styled components

 ## Technologies Used
 - HTML5